ndiego/block-visibility/readme.txt

 * To use conditional opacity, you now must also have conditional indicators active.
 * Set rewrites to false for the `visibility_preset` post type.
 * Update the deprecated `__experimentalGetSettings` function with the stable `__getSettings` version.
+* [WooCommerce] When retrieving orders, both processing and completed orders are now included.

 **Fixed**